Minimum information standard: Minimum Information about a Flow Cytometry Experiment

 The Minimum Information about a Flow Cytometry Experiment (MIFlowCyt) is a standard related to flow cytometry which establishes criteria to record information on experimental overview, samples, instrumentation and data analysis.
 It promotes consistent annotation of clinical, biological and technical issues surrounding a flow cytometry experiment.

+MINDR, dual gene expression reporters

+Requires (1) reporting absolute values of reporter readouts, (2) list of positive and negative controls, and (3) sequences of all reporter constructs.

 MIAPA, Phylogenetic Analysis

 Criteria for Minimum Information About a Phylogenetic Analysis were described in 2006.